RegardsOss/RegardsOss.github.io/docs/development/services/delivery/api-guides/amqp/amqp-subscribe-response.md

 This section describes how to subscribe to delivery response events with AMQP message.

-To learn more about global description of REGARDS AMQP api see [Regards AMQP API](/docs/development/backend/architecture/concepts/amqp-api.md) FIXME TODO link
+To learn more about global description of REGARDS AMQP api see [Regards AMQP API](../../../../concepts/06-amqp-api.md)

 ## Exchange